EvgeniiTitov/ml-pool/README.md

 ### TODO:

-- Result dict needs to be cleaned if the caller never consumes the result (TTL for the result?)
+- Result dict needs to be cleaned if the caller never consumes the result (TTL for the result?
+Another monitor to check the scheduled tasks)

 - Ability to provide multiple objects (models to load).
 Like a KV with model name and a callable to load it.